MrMuntaner/CAP-STONE-PROJECT/README.md

 ## Programming Methods

-Language: Python 3.10.8
+Language: Python 3.10.8 and 3.8 (Only for CAPTSTONE-4 notebook)

 Major Packages and Version Numbers can be found [here.](requirements.txt)

 ## Data Science and Machine Learning Model

-For this portion of the project I used Linear Regression.
-I decided to use a linear regression model because my Y variable is quatitative.
-In my experience this model tends to be the most straigh forward solution.
+For this portion of the project I used Linear Regression as my base model.
+I then comapred it to other models to see which one would be the most optimal.
+I decided to use Extra Trees Regressor model because after model testing was done, it was the best performer.

 The model aims at predicting the soluability of molecules.

-To evaluate the model performance, I will use the R^2 and MSE.
+To evaluate the model performance, I will use MAE, R^2, MSE and RMSE.

 ## Streamlit Web App: